 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+This policy applies to all staff, volunteers and members of the Local School Board in the school and is consistent with the procedures of the 3 safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.

 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

 - > Behaviour policy

-- > Pastoral support system
+- Pastoral support system

 - > Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- Healthy and respectful relationships
+- o Healthy and respectful relationships

 - o Boundaries and consent

-- Stereotyping, prejudice and equality
+- o Stereotyping, prejudice and equality

 - o Body confidence and self-esteem

 - How to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support

-- What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support - o What constitutes sexual harassment and sexual violence and why they're always unacceptable